rolyatmax/rangeSet/README.md

 RangeSet
 ========

-A little library for keeping track of a set of large numbers using ranges.
+A little library for keeping track of sets of large numbers using ranges.

     var RangeSet = require('rangeSet');